Kelvinskell/ecs-app/README.md

 4. Names for functions should start with a capital letter and should be meaningfully related to its intended action
 5. Finally, be sure to test your code before submitting changes

-To learn more about this project and how you can manually achieve this outcome via the AWS Console, click [Here].
+To learn more about this project and how you can manually achieve this outcome via the AWS Console, click [Here]().